liroh99/qPCR_data_analysis/README.md

 ## Note

 This program is designed for relative expression analysis and does not support standard curve creation.
 Always verify the results and consult with a qPCR expert if you're unsure about the interpretation of the data.

+This project was originally implemented as part of the Python programming course at the Weizmann Institute of Science taught by Gabor Szabo